 Of course, it's not the only one trying to do that.
 But it seems to be making a decent stab of it.
-In 2006/2007 the firm's corporate group was very busy - but that was in a boom market.
-And although there have been recent successes - work for the Williams Formula 1 team, RATP and Virgin Healthcare - recent reports suggest that it's all been a bit slow and there have been nasty rumours of people leaving not necessarily of their own free will.
-The firm is definitely doing some cost-cutting - it shaved 13 fee-earners and 10 other staff from its headcount in 2011/12.
-Despite that, it seems like a relatively friendly place (despite its client relationship with the world's least favourite airline Ryanair), with one correspondent stating that there is a "lack of scary partners
+It may not be quite back to the levels of 2006/2007, when it was a boom market and the firm's corporate group was very busy - but there have been recent successes - work for the Williams Formula 1 team, RATP and Virgin Healthcare.
+A couple of years ago there were a few reports suggesting that despite those wins, it's all been a bit slow.
+There were a few nasty rumours of people leaving not necessarily of their own free will.
+The firm was definitely doing some cost-cutting - it shaved 13 fee-earners and 10 other staff from its headcount in 2011/12.
+But if recent profit figures are anything to go by, things are looking up.
+And it seems like a relatively friendly place (despite its client relationship with the world's least favourite airline Ryanair), with one correspondent stating that there is a "lack of scary partners

 ".
 Which is always nice.